Potatosynthesis/Synthetic_Genesis/README.md

   - Minor changes to Secret Tunnel.

 - v1.0.5
-  - Removed an alternate solution to Volcanic Temple.
+  - Removed an unintended solution to Volcanic Temple.

 - v1.0.4
-  - Removed an alternate solution to Debilitating Heat once more by reducing the number of statues to 3.
+  - Changed Debilitating Heat once more by reducing the number of statues to 3.

 - v1.0.3
-  - Removed an alternate solution to Debilitating Heat again.
+  - Removed an unintended solution to Debilitating Heat again.

 - v1.0.2
-  - Removed an alternate solution to Debilitating Heat.
+  - Removed an unintended solution to Debilitating Heat.

 - v1.0.1
   - Very minor changes to Submarine Volcano.

 - v1.0.0
-  - Slight changes to Debilitating Heat to prevent alternate solutions.
+  - Slight changes to Debilitating Heat to prevent unintended solutions.
   - Revamped Submarine Volcano which was (probably) impossible to solve.
   - Adjusted the incorrectly set bonus gate before the true ending.